Ramaa Mosley: The Brass Teapot

-Mosley's first feature film, was based on the comic book series that Mosley and Tim Macy co-wrote.
+Mosley's first feature film, was based on a comic book series which Mosley and Tim Macy co-wrote.
 The Brass Teapot starring Juno Temple and Michael Angarano was shot for a budget of 850k over 21 days in the summer of 2012.
-The movie premiered at the 2013 Toronto International Film festival where it was warmly received.
-New York-based distribution company Magnolia Picture inked a deal for The Brass Teapot, which Mosley shot in Upstate New York.
+The movie premiered at the 2013 Toronto International Film Festival where it was warmly received.
+Magnolia Pictures, headquartered in NoMad in Manhattan inked a deal for The Brass Teapot, which Mosley shot in upstate New York.
 The film was released on April 5, 2013.

 In Movie Nation, critic Roger Moore says of The Brass Teapot, "Equal parts dark and comically disturbing, "The Brass Teapot" is a fantasy parable for our times, a film that literally equates pain with greed."
-In Variety, chief international Film Critic Peter Debruge called the movie "a fresh riff on 'be careful what you wish for; fables".
-Film Journal said of it "Few farces have started out with such an outlandish premise, but director Ramaa Mosley has complete conviction in it that, along with the engaging lead performances, keep the comedy percolating." and of Mosley's directing of the actor's, Hollywood Reporter critic Frank Schenk says, "The two leads deliver highly appealing performances, with the comely Temple showing no reluctance to frequently doff most of her clothing and Angarano displaying an offbeat comic sensibility."
+In Variety, chief international film critic Peter Debruge called the movie "a fresh riff on 'be careful what you wish for; fables".
+Film Journal said, "Few farces have started out with such an outlandish premise, but director Ramaa Mosley has complete conviction in it that, along with the engaging lead performances, keep the comedy percolating." and of Mosley's directing of the actor's, The Hollywood Reporter critic Frank Schenk says, "The two leads deliver highly appealing performances, with the comely Temple showing no reluctance to frequently doff most of her clothing and Angarano displaying an offbeat comic sensibility."

 Paste Magazines film critic, Leland Montgomery says of Mosley, "Though The Brass Teapot is Ramaa Mosley's first feature, it feels as if it's steered by a much more experienced hand.
 The story is set up and unfolds in a very subtle, nuanced manner that enriches each reveal.
 Though the story is sweet, Mosley mostly avoids sentimentalism and keeps the plot grounded, despite the supernatural elements."
-Debruge of Variety said of Mosley " Despite the inherent perversity of the concept, Mosley succeeds in maintaining a certain sweetness throughout.
+Debruge of Variety said of Mosley, " Despite the inherent perversity of the concept, Mosley succeeds in maintaining a certain sweetness throughout.
 Even more impressively, she makes her low-budget enterprise look as slick as most midrange studio comedies, demonstrating herself a director with both imagination and technical ingenuity.
 If she wishes to work again, The Brass Teapot is likely to make it so."